madtomic/Maintenance-Manager--CB-Plugin/README.md

 maintenanceIcon: http://image.noelshack.com/fichiers/2014/19/1399387761-maintenancelogo.png //Put here the adress your the custom icon for maintenance mode.
 ```

-*Note: Your icon must be a 64X64 png image!*
+*Note: Your icon must be a 64X64 png image!
+Protected adresses (https://) may not work!*

 Advice: If you don't want to change the icon, upload your original one and put the adress in the config file.